-Lastly, we employed the desktop scene (Fig. 6.5) to further illustrate the use of the proposed framework in the rendering of believable images depicting changes in the appearance of dusty objects over time.
+Lastly, we employed the desktop scene (Fig. 13) to further illustrate the use of the proposed framework in the rendering of believable images depicting changes in the appearance of dusty objects over time.
 There may be situations in which the level of human presence and activity, combined with distinct air circulation conditions, may affect the accumulation of dust elements in different ways.
 Thus, for this scene, we elected to consider markedly distinct accumulation rates for the fine particles and coarse dust elements.
 Accordingly, for the opacity film, we used α and β values equal to 10 and 25.7 dust elements per in^2 , respectively, while for the granularity mask, we used α and β values equal to 0.1 and 0 dust elements per in^2 , respectively.
-The provided sequence of images show the objects in an initial ("clean") state (Fig. 6.5(a)), and after dust accumulation periods of 60 days (Fig. 6.5(b)) and 365 days (Fig. 6.5(c)).
-We also applied the spatial falloff technique in conjunction with ambient occlusion, both mentioned in Chapter 5.4, to represent dust deposits in areas in which the presence of some objects (e.q.), the pen and the notebook) can directly affect the accumulation of dust on others (e.g., the desktop).
-The resulting subtle effects can be observed in the image depicting the removal of the objects on the desktop after 365 days of dust accumulation (Fig. 6.5(d)).
+The provided sequence of images shows the objects in an initial ("clean") state (Fig. 13a), and after dust accumulation periods of 60 days (Fig. 13b) and 365 days (Fig. 13c).
+We also applied the spatial falloff technique in conjunction with ambient occlusion, both mentioned in Sect.
+5.4, to represent dust deposits in areas in which the presence of some objects (e.g. the pen and the notebook) can directly affect the accumulation of dust on others (e.g. the desktop).
+The resulting subtle effects can be observed in the image depicting the removal of the objects on the desktop after 365 days of dust accumulation (Fig. 13d).

-It has been recognized that material appearance perception is a challenging problem for synthetic, pristine objects, even when these objects are subjected to controlled viewing and illumination conditions [11].
+It has been recognized that material appearance perception is a challenging problem for synthetic, pristine objects, in the top row, we employed a steeper accumulation rate during the first 5 days, and a lower rate during the remaining days.
+For the sequence in the bottom row, for comparison purposes, we employed the lower rate for all 20 days even when these objects are subjected to controlled viewing and illumination conditions [11].
 Although environmental factors, such as the presence of dust, can provide important visual cues and lead to an increase in the perceived level of realism of these objects, from an optics perspective, they may add yet another layer of complexity to the problem.
-Certainly, for applications demanding predictive images, it would be appropriate to employ a physically-based framework for the simulation of dust accumulation over time.
-We remark, however, that the proposed framework was designed using a physically-inspired approach and aiming at the cost-effective generation of plausible images of dusty objects.
-The sequences of images presented in this chapter indicate that the proposed observation-driven framework can fulfill this objective.
-Nonetheless we believe that there is still room for enhancements.
+Certainly, for applications demanding predictive images, it would be appropriate to employ a physically based framework for the simulation of dust accumulation over time.
+We remark, however, that the proposed framework was designed using a physically inspired approach and aiming at the costeffective generation of plausible images of dusty objects.
+The sequences of images presented in this section indicate that the proposed observation-driven framework can fulfill this objective.
+Nonetheless, we believe that there is still room for enhancements.
 We briefly address this aspect next.